-‘Encounter Killings’ is the term used to describe extrajudicial killings by the police or the armed forces when they encounter the alleged criminals or suspected gangsters.
+‘Encounter Killings’ is the term used to describe extrajudicial killings by the police or the armed forces when they encounter alleged criminals or suspected gangsters.

-Is encounter killings an offence?
+Is encounter killings an offense?

 Can encounter killings be justified?